Criminal Justice System Reform Is Within Reach With First Step Act

 With the support of President Trump, Congress is close to passing the most sweeping changes to the criminal justice system in decades, according to NBC News.
 The First Step Act has been years in the making, but partisan bickering, election-year politics, and political ambushes have constantly derailed it.

 Now, the First Step Act may go to a vote during the lame-duck session before Congress turns over in January.
-The Act changes the way the federal government treats drug offenders, both those who are already incarcerated and those who will face trial soon.
+The act changes the way the federal government treats drug offenders, both those who are already incarcerated and those who will face trial soon.
 It would give thousands of federal prisoners access to more help preparing for life after prison, thousands of prisoners who are well-behaved will win their freedom earlier, and thousands of people who are arrested for drug crimes in the future would become eligible for exemptions from harsh mandatory minimum sentencing laws.

-The Act would create a points system for prisoners that can accrue for good behavior behind bars and for pursuing training and educational programs.
+The act would create a points system for prisoners that can accrue for good behavior behind bars and for pursuing training and educational programs.
 These points would be applied retroactively, giving credit for past performance.
 Additionally, the Fair Sentencing Act would also be expanded to include inmates who were incarcerated before the 2010 law was passed.
 The First Step Act would also allow judges greater discretion during sentencing, freeing them from mandatory sentencing, while limiting a common prosecutor tactic of stacking gun charges on top of drug charges, even when a gun was not fired or otherwise used.

 “We're all better off when former inmates can receive and re-enter society as law abiding, productive citizens,” President Trump says as he makes an announcement about the criminal justice reform bill, "The First Step Act." https://t.co/BhJjuA58Dv pic.twitter.com/nDgTRJez2p